linux-lock/bpflock/README.md

 ## 1. Introduction

-bpflock combines multiple bpf independent programs to restrict access to a wide range of Linux features.
-Only programs like systemd, container managers or other containers that run in the host [pid namespace](https://man7.org/linux/man-pages/man7/namespaces.7.html) will be able to access all Linux kernel features, other tasks and containers will be restricted or completely blocked.
+bpflock combines multiple bpf independent programs to restrict access to a various range of Linux features.
+Only programs like systemd, container managers or other containers/programs that run in the host [pid namespace](https://man7.org/linux/man-pages/man7/namespaces.7.html) will be able to access those features, other tasks and containers will be restricted or completely blocked.

-bpflock protects Linux machines using a system wide approach taking advantage of [LSM BPF](https://www.kernel.org/doc/html/latest/bpf/bpf_lsm.html).
+bpflock protects Linux machines using a system wide approach taking advantage of [Linux Security Modules + BPF](https://www.kernel.org/doc/html/latest/bpf/bpf_lsm.html).

 Note: bpflock is able to restrict root access to some features, however it does not protect against evil root users.

 ## 1.1 Security features

-bpflock bpf programs offer multiple security protections to restrict access to the following features:
+bpflock bpf programs offer multiple security protections to restrict access to the following Linux features:

 * [Hardware additions](https://github.com/linux-lock/bpflock/tree/main/doc/hardware-additions.md)
   - [USB additions protection](https://github.com/linux-lock/bpflock/tree/main/doc/hardware-additions.md#1-usb-additions-protection)